dimagi/commcare-hq/corehq/apps/userreports/README.rst

        }
    }

-‘Get Reporting Groups’ expression
+‘Get Reporting Groups' expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-‘get_reporting_groups’ will return an array of the reporting groups that are assigned to a provided user ID.
+‘get_reporting_groups' will return an array of the reporting groups that are assigned to a provided user ID.
 The array will contain one document per reporting group.